Skip to content

 Email is often slow.
 People don’t check their inboxes all the time, especially when they’re deep into a task.
 A response might take a few hours, sometimes even a day.
 For quick updates or questions, that delay can be frustrating.

 Group chat, on the other hand, is designed for real-time communication.
 When you send a message in a team group chat, your teammates are notified instantly.
 Even if they’re not available at that moment, they’ll see the message as soon as they’re back.
 This makes chat more practical for urgent or ongoing discussions.
+For many businesses, real-time communication often feels better than email when teams need immediate responses and faster coordination.

 Real-life example: A design team needs quick feedback on a logo draft.
 Sending it by email may lead to a day’s delay.
 But dropping it in the project’s group chat often gets instant reactions from multiple team members.